chris17453/ddb/README.md

 - anything inside of a block quote is treated as a single expression. '...' or "..." or [...]

 ### Recent additions

 - unittesting has began!
 - base support for non aggregate functions in select column, with renaming, up to 3 paramaters
 - sql function: database(). returns the curently selected database context

 ## Examples

-- unlsee specified, all configurations apply to ~/.ddb/ddb.conf in your home directory
+- unless specified, all configurations apply to ~/.ddb/ddb.conf in your home directory
 - this is a lookup file for the tables
 - table configs are stored in a sub directory based on the db name
 - ; is a command seperator. everything after this is a new command